andyatkinson/andyatkinson.github.io/README.md

 - For dates on posts, use a date and not a time
 - Bare markdown links are `<>`
 - Using footnotes: make a `[^footnote]` usage where you want it inserted, and a `[^footnote]: Text <link>` at the bottom of the article
+- For Tags, use uppercased and pluralized words, when they're a category like "Podcasts"

 #### Theme Bugs and Issues